 You can borrow extra funds for most legal purposes, examples of this would be:

 Remember by increasing your mortgage you will end up paying back more interest, so you need to be certain you are doing this for the right reasons.

-It may be a bad idea to add debt onto your mortgage, as you will end up paying back more interest overall by extending the term of your debts to make the payments lower.
+It is not recommended that you start adding debt onto your mortgage, as over time you will end up paying back more interest overall, though by extending the length of your term, you will be paying less back per month.

-However, if you need to reduce your monthly outgoings to avoid missing payments, (which could damage your credit rating), then it might be a something worth considering.
+That being said, if you need to reduce your monthly outgoings to avoid missing payments, (which could damage your credit rating), then it might be a something at least worth looking into.

-We often find that your current lender will offer you a new deal to stay with them and they may call this a “product transfer” or “retention” product.
+We often find that generally your current lender will offer you a new deal to remain with them, calling this a “product transfer” or “retention” product.
 This isn’t always guaranteed and sometimes you have to get in touch with your lender directly, in order to see if this is available to you.

 Some lenders allow you to make a product switch online without taking any of their mortgage advice or being required to submit any further information to them.

-Whilst it may seem to be a much easier option in staying with the same provider and switch products rather than put forward a new application to a lender that is different to the one you are with, it’s entirely possible that you could save a lot of money by doing so.
+Whilst it may seem to be a much easier option in staying with the same provider and switching products, rather than put forward a new application to a lender that is different to the one you are with, it’s entirely possible that you could save a lot of money in doing so.